elimbaum/eecs-senior-project/notes.md

 Using babylonian sqrt algorithm for norm:

 precision can be fixed, or set by log of S.

+only issue with calling dot is that this might do two loads from cache. or would it? recent cache hit should be pretty fast, after all.

 ```C++
 void norm(int N, double * A) {